National Security Lawyer

 Foreign Corrupt Practices Act (FCPA) Compliance

 Importers and exporters in various industries can find themselves confronted with issues in the realm of national security, requiring experienced national security defense counsel.
-From exporting (or re-exporting) proprietary data and technology to importing chemicals and components that can be used to engineer bioweapons or other weapons of mass destruction (WMD), the range of transactions that can trigger federal scrutiny runs the gamut.
+From exporting (or re-exporting) proprietary data and technology to importing chemicals and components that can be used to engineer bioweapons or other weapons of mass destruction (WMDs), the range of transactions that can trigger federal scrutiny runs the gamut.
 Frequently, however, seemingly mundane and ordinary imports and exports can garner federal authorities’ attention as well.

 We represent domestic and foreign entities with respect to all aspects of import/export compliance.
-Our lawyers also provide defense representation for matters involving the Office of Foreign Assets Control (OFAC), the U.S. Department of State’s Directorate of Defense Trade Controls (DDTC), the U.S. Department of Commerce’s Bureau of Industry and Security (BIS), U.S. Customs and Border Protection (CBP), and other agencies.
+Our national security lawyers also provide defense representation for matters involving the Office of Foreign Assets Control (OFAC), the U.S. Department of State’s Directorate of Defense Trade Controls (DDTC), the U.S. Department of Commerce’s Bureau of Industry and Security (BIS), U.S. Customs and Border Protection (CBP), and other agencies.